ropensci/landscapetools/README.md

 See also
 --------

-In the examples above we make heavy use of the `nlmr` package.
+In the examples above we make heavy use of the `NLMR` package.
 Both packages were developed together until we split them into pure landscape functionality and utility tools.
-If you are interested in generating neutral landscapes via a multitude of available algorithms take a closer look at the [nlmr](https://github.com/ropensci/nlmr/) package.
+If you are interested in generating neutral landscapes via a multitude of available algorithms take a closer look at the [NLMR](https://github.com/ropensci/NLMR/) package.

 Meta
 ----